alphagov/re-build-systems-test/README.md

 # Reliability Engineering - Build Systems

-This repository provides the infrastructure code for provisioning a containerised Jenkins (v.
-2) platform on AWS, consisting of a master node and an agents node.
+This repository provides the infrastructure code for provisioning a containerised Jenkins (version 2) platform on AWS, consisting of a master node and an agents node.
 Users will login via Github.

 ## Architectural documentation